psychemedia/storytelling-notes/press_gang.md

 ```

-When another mob remonstrated against the press in Bristo, there was a tragic result when a body of marines saw fit to retaliate by firing their weapons:
+When another mob remonstrated against the press in Bristol, there was a tragic result when a body of marines saw fit to retaliate by firing their weapons:

 ```{admonition} *A "hot press" and a "justifiable homicide", April, 1803
 :class: dropdown